f9webltd/laravel-meta/README.md

 #### Canonical

-It is important to set a sensible canonical.
+It is important to set a sensible [canonical](https://ahrefs.com/blog/canonical-tags/).
 Optionally, the package can automatically replace user defined strings when generating a canonical.

 Due to incorrect setup some Laravel installations allow `public` and/or `index.php` within the url.

-For instance, `/users/create` and `/public/index.php/users/create` would both be visitable, crawlable and ultimately indexable urls.
+For instance, `/users/create`, `/public/users/create` and `/public/index.php/users/create` would both be visitable, crawlable and ultimately indexable urls.

 By editing the array of removable url strings within `f9web-laravel-meta.removable-uri-segments`, this behaviour can be controlled.